-- Sales reports: Every POS solution will have some kind of reporting tools, but some offer more details and features to create custom reports.
+- Sales reports: Each type of POS solution will have some kind of reporting tools, but some offer more details and features to create custom reports.

-For brick-and-mortar stores we often recommend Lightspeed.
-It’s a small business POS but with big-business functionality with custom report builders, a loyalty program, and built-in payment processing.
+For brick-and-mortar stores, we often recommend Lightspeed.
+It’s a small business POS with big-business functionality such as custom report builders, detailed inventory tracking, a loyalty program, and built-in payment processing.
+Plus, it has built-in capabilities to handle consignment products.
 Visit Lightspeed for a 14-day free trial.

 7. Advertise Your Consignment Shop

-Before opening your consignment shop, you’ll need to start advertising.
+Before opening your consignment shop, you’ll need to start advertising and marketing your retail shop.
 Because you’re on a budget, make sure your strategy is effective by choosing a combination of online and offline marketing efforts.

 8. Hire & Train Employees

 As a consignment store owner, it’s likely you won’t have a dedicated human resources (HR) team member.
-Using an all-in-one solution like Zenefits can save you plenty of time and stress by simplifying hiring, onboarding, payroll, and benefits all in one platform.
-Visit Zenefits for a free trial.
+Using an affordable solution like Homebase can save you plenty of time and stress by simplifying hiring, employee scheduling, time tracking, and payroll.

 Training Your Employees